v1j4y/cmake-workshop/content/targets.rst

       .. tab:: Bad example

-         This is a bad example that works (on Linux at least) although it looks more compact and possibly neater at first sight.
+         **This is a bad example** although it might look more compact and possibly neater at first sight.
+It probably also works, at least on Linux, probably not on macOS and Windows.
 Can you point out the problems that you see or anticipate with this structure?

          .. literalinclude:: exercises/bad-example-using-variables/CMakeLists.txt
             :language: cmake
+            :emphasize-lines: 3

    .. solution::